Azure/azure-sdk/docs/typescript/design.md

 ### Service Versions {#ts-service-versions}

-{% include requirement/MUST id="ts-service-versions-use-latest} call the highest supported service API version by default.
+{% include requirement/MUST id="ts-service-versions-use-latest" %} call the highest supported service API version by default.

-{% include requirement/MUST id="ts-service-versions-select-api-versiopn} allow the consumer to explicitly select a supported service API version when instantiating the client if multiple service versions are supported.
+{% include requirement/MUST id="ts-service-versions-select-api-version" %} allow the consumer to explicitly select a supported service API version when instantiating the client if multiple service versions are supported.

-{% include requirement/MUST id="ts-service-versions-use-client-options} provide a `serviceVersion` option in the client constructor's option bag for providing a service version.
+{% include requirement/MUST id="ts-service-versions-use-client-options" %} provide a `serviceVersion` option in the client constructor's option bag for providing a service version.
 The type of this should be a string literal union with supported service versions.
 You may also provide a string enum with supported service versions.

 ### Options {#ts-options}